skraus-dev/cherryrgb-rs/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Version**
+Application version or commit-hash that yields the bug.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
+1. Call the application with following argument `...`
-4. See error
+2. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Logs**
+Add logs of the application in debug mode (`--debug` cmdline switch).

 **Additional context**
- - OS: [e.g. iOS]
+ - OS: [e.g. Ubuntu Linux , Arch, Windows, macOS] + OS Build
+ - Architecture: [e.g. x64, ARM, ...]
+ - Keyboard: [e.g. USB VID/PID, Keyboard model]

 Add any other context about the problem here.